emmaed1/Project-EB/README.md

 # Project-EB
 Unity Game Project
 - Running Game
 - This is my first Unity game.
 I have created a 3-D level-based runner game.
-Pick up coins, collect boosts, and reach the end.
+Pick up coins and reach the end.